azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 There is another less frequently used argument that you can specify in the provider block called **alias**.

-Using aliases can be of use in a customer environment where they want to configure a deployment across multiple subscriptions.
+Using aliases can be of use in a customer environment where they want to configure a deployment across multiple subscriptions or clouds.
 Let's take the example of customer with one subscription for the core services and another for the devops team.
 If you do not have an alias specified in a provider block then that is your default provider, so adding aliases creates additional providers.
 You can then specify that provider alias in your resource stanzas.
 For example:

 ```ruby
 provider "azurerm" {